Peter Hamilton: Vocational Rehabilitation tends to be the poor relation; it’s overlooked and forgotten

 “We can’t overlook that cost will always be an issue for SMEs but having said that, it’s one of the cheapest benefits they can buy for employees, reducing levels of disruption and keeping their workforce healthier,” he added.

-Peter highlighted that the major culprit for absent employees has been mental health, with 40% of calls to Zurich’s Employee Assistance Porgramme (EAP) helpline linked to mental health in 2023.
-He believes this spike in mental health-related absences has been exasperated by both the Pandemic and NHS waiting lists.
+Peter highlighted that the major culprit for absent employees has been mental health, with 40% of calls to Zurich’s Employee Assistance Programme (EAP) helpline linked to mental health in 2023.
+He believes this spike in mental health-related absences has been exasperated by both the pandemic and NHS waiting lists.
 “If you’re mentally unwell and don’t have access to a group scheme, you could be waiting forever – the waiting lists are significant,” he explained.

 “When you have queues around the block for a GP appointment, it’s hard for the NHS to say, ‘we’re focusing on prevention now’ […] but in a way, that’s how insurers have a role to play.”